Thursday, August 13, 2009

 I can't figure out why Java's HashSet implementation uses so much RAM; I tried to reduce the size to 2 million, and that uses 100MB, approximately 1/10 of the size when having 20 millions.
 So this means indeed the Java implementation is memory-hungry.
 I'm sure there's some way to cut down the memory consumption, but I haven't spent the time to investigate.

-Saturday, May 9, 2009
+Sunday, May 10, 2009

 Speed Comparison of: (1) Java's built-in HashMap, (2) Trove's TIntIntHashMap, and (3) Colt's OpenIntIntHashMap